swahlquist/LingoLinq/TRANSLATIONS.md

 #### Special Characters

 Some strings will have special characters that will be auto-replaced by the app.
-For example, the string `"I love %app_name%!"` will be replaced by `"I love CoughDrop!"` when it is rendered in the app.
+For example, the string `"I love %app_name%!"` will be replaced by `"I love SweetSuite!"` when it is rendered in the app.
 Additionally the string `"Send a message to %{user_name}"` will be replaced with `"Send a message to susan"` when it is rendered in the app.
 These special characters need to be included in your translation in the appropriate